benwzj/benwzj.github.io/_posts/2022-03-04-component-react.md

 ## Component Basic

+Components are one of the core concepts of React.
+Conceptually, components are like JavaScript functions.
+They accept arbitrary inputs (called “props”) and return React elements describing what should appear on the screen.
+React lets you combine your markup, CSS, and JavaScript into custom “components”, reusable UI elements for your app.
+Just like with HTML tags, you can **compose**, order and nest components to design whole pages.

 ### Component Features
 - Component is independent and reuseable code.
 - Component can be in another Component.
-- Component serve the same purpose as JavaScript.
-But work isolation and return HTML by render function.
-- Component work as two ways: class and function.
+- Component work as two ways: **class** and **function**.
 - __state__ and __prop__ are key properties for components.
+- Compoents' names must start with a capital letter or they won’t work!

 ### Props